Revati-N/research-log/README.md

   Search by title, authors, field, method, tags, and note content directly in the browser.

 - 📊 **CSV export**
-  All paper metadata is collected into `docs/papers.csv`, ready for Excel/Google Sheets.
+  All paper metadata is collected into `papers.csv`, ready for Excel/Google Sheets.

 - 🌐 **Static hosting**
   Entire system is static and runs on GitHub Pages.
 No servers or databases.